-- 1. Four case studies will be discussed in a paper by the concerned teacher in the class. - 2.
-Instructions for External Examiner: The question paper will have two sections.
-Section 'A' shall comprise eight questions (two questions from each unit).
-The candidates will be required to attempt four questions (selecting one question from each unit).
-Section 'B' will contain one CASE STUDY which will be compulsory.
-All five questions will carry equal marks.
+- 1. Instructions for External Examiner: The question paper shall be divided in two sections.
+Section 'A' shall comprise of eight short answer type questions from whole of the syllabus carrying two marks each, which shall be compulsory.
+Answer to each question should not exceed 50 words normally. - 2.
+Section 'B' shall comprise 8 questions (2 questions from each unit).
+The students will be required to attempt four questions selecting one question from each unit. - 3.
+All questions will carry equal marks.

-International Logistics Paper Code: 4D4
+International Logistics Paper Code: MBE 4D5